d954mas/defold-yodo1-mas/README.md

 This is experimental project.

 WARNING

-1)Not all api in binding
+1. Not all api binding
-2)Callback not save script instance.
+2. Callback not save script instance.
-3)Not test in production.
+3. Not test in production.
-4)Banner and interstitial not visible(trying to fix it now).
+4. Banner and interstitial not visible(trying to fix it now).
-5)Only android is supported.
+5. Only android is supported.

 If you like the extension you can support me on patreon.
 It will help me make more items for defold.